“No! You can’t have any! It’s mine!”

 - Bats are wonderful insect-eaters.
 Make a project of building a bat habitat (house) or two to keep bat nearby and patrolling for insects at night while you sleep.

-- Heaven forbid you from experiencing a severe infestation.
-But, if you do, you may need to resort to using Neem Oil.
+- Hopefully you won’t experience a severe infestation.
+But if you do, you may need to resort to using Neem Oil.

 5) Cabbage Leaf Looper

-- Cover your plants with floating row cover during the springtime to keep the white cabbage butterflies from laying their eggs on the plant.
+- Cover your plants with floating row covers during the springtime to keep the white cabbage butterflies from laying their eggs on the plants.
 But, when it starts warming up and your plants are growing, remove the row covers.